kilgarenone/boileroom/README.md

 A minimal foundation upon which you can putter your first full-stack application.

-"**Why not just `create-react-app` though?**" CRA is great for one-off prototype or "move fast and break things" kind of mindset and environment.
-But we are building a garden we intend to _putter_ while comporting ourselves with the greatest freedom and rectitude.
+"**Why not just `create-react-app` etc. though?**" They are great for one-off prototype or "move fast and break things" kind of environment.
+But we are building a garden we intend to _putter_ while comporting ourselves with the greatest freedom and rectitude possible.

 ## Features